 Authorized Users.
-Individuals holding the following titles may be assigned an individual purchasing card: Admin, Office personnel or teachers.
+Individuals holding the following titles may be assigned an individual purchasing card: (Those approved by administration).
 The board may take action at any meeting to authorize additional users or to revoke or suspend user privileges.
 Such action shall be recorded in the minutes.
-The school shall also maintain a purchasing card in the name of the school district.
+The school may also maintain a purchasing card in the name of the school district.
 School district employees may purchase school related goods and services with the school district credit card only with authorization from the superintendent.

 Documentation.
-Employees seeking reimbursement for a purchasing card purchase shall submit an itemized receipt and a purchasing card receipt to the school district.
-The itemized receipt shall include the name of the business, contact information, the date, a description of each item sufficient to give the board reasonable notice of the item purchased, and the price.
+Employees seeking reimbursement for a purchasing card purchase must submit an itemized receipt and a purchasing card receipt to the school district.
+The itemized receipt must include the name of the business, contact information, the date, a description of each item sufficient to give the board reasonable notice of the item purchased, and the price.
 A non-itemized credit card receipt alone is not sufficient.
-Designated school personnel shall maintain the documentation for at least 10 years or as otherwise required by Schedule 24 - Local Agencies (General Records) maintained by the Nebraska Records Management Division.
-Employees shall maintain copies of any documentation submitted to the school district.
+Designated school personnel shall maintain the documentation for at least 7 years or as otherwise required by Schedule 10 - Local School Districts or Schedule 24 - Local Agencies (General Records) maintained by the Nebraska Records Management Division.
+Employees must maintain copies of any documentation submitted to the school district.

 Suspension or Termination of Privileges.
 The board or the superintendent (or his or her designee) (1) shall temporarily or permanently suspend the purchasing card privileges of any individual that does not submit an itemized receipt for each purchasing card purchase, and (2) may temporarily or permanently suspend the purchasing card privileges of any individual for any other reason.
-The individual's purchasing card account shall be immediately closed and he or she shall return the purchasing card to the superintendent or board.
-Purchases that are not accompanied by the required documentation shall be considered unauthorized, and the individual making the purchase shall reimburse the district within 10 days of the purchase or the discovery of the non-itemized purchase, whichever occurs first.
+The individual's purchasing card account must be immediately closed and he or she must return the purchasing card to the superintendent or board.
+Purchases that are not accompanied by the required documentation shall be considered unauthorized, and the individual making the purchase must reimburse the district within 10 days of the purchase or the discovery of the non-itemized purchase, whichever occurs first.